Empress Xiaosu: Biography

 Zhou was the daughter of Zhou Neng (周能), a poor farmer in Changping County.
 When Emperor Yingzong went hunting, he accidentally entered her home by mistake.
 The whole family was shocked and scared, but Zhou was the only one who acted comfortably.
 Because of this, she caught the eye of the emperor and entered the palace with the high rank of consort.
 In 1446, she gave birth to Zhu Qizhen's eldest daughter the Princess Chongqing and his eldest son, Zhu Jianshen (the future Chenghua Emperor).
 When Emperor Yingzong was captured by the Mongols in 1449, the Empress Dowager Sun ordered that Consort Zhou's eldest son would be named Crown Prince.
 But when Emperor Yingzong's younger brother Zhu Qiyu became emperor, he deposed Crown Prince Zhu Jianshen.
 In 1455, she gave birth to Zhu Qizhen's sixth son, Zhu Jianze.

 In 1457 when Zhu Qizhen was restored to the throne, she was given the rank of Noble consort.

 When her son the Chenghua Emperor ascended the throne, both she and Empress Qian received the rank of empress dowager.
 However, there was conflict on who to give the empress dowager's emblem since there were two empress dowagers.
 The eunuch Xia Shi, in an effort to please Noble Consort Zhou, sent an order to honor Zhou with the emblem of the empress dowager.
 Both the scholars Li Xian and Peng Shi fought hard on which empress dowager would be given an emblem while both Empress Qian and Zhou treated each other with respect.
-On April 23rd of Chenghua, Zhou was given the embelem and title of 'Empress Dowager Shengcirenshou' (聖慈仁壽皇太后).
+On April 23 of Chenghua, Zhou was given the emblem and title of 'Empress Dowager Shengcirenshou' (聖慈仁壽皇太后).

 It was said that during the Chenghua Emperor's reign, Zhou was known to be extremely kind and treated everyone around her with respect.
 The Chenghua Emperor held his mother in high regard, and never dared to disobey her orders.

 In the Ming dynasty (before Yingzong) only the empress could be buried with the emperor.
 The name of the emperor and the empress were fixed before and could not be changed in any circumstance.
 When Empress Qian died, Zhou wanted to prevent Empress Qian from being buried together with Emperor Yingzong in Yuling.
 Zhou secretly changed the design of Emperor Yingzong's mausoleum so that she can be buried with him in the future.
 Although Empress Qian and Emperor Yingzong had the same tomb, they were entered through different tunnels.

 When the Hongzhi Emperor came to the throne, he honored Empress Dowager Zhou as Grand empress dowager and named Empress Wang as empress dowager.
 The Hongzhi Emperor was said to have been respectful and filial to Zhou.

 During winter in the eleventh year of Hongzhi, Qingning Palace was destroyed and Zhou moved to Renshou Palace.